-- All volunteers are given a copy of this Volunteer Policy and asked to sign a Volunteer Agreement (Appendix 2) - They will also be made aware of our Child Protection and Safeguarding policies - They will be made aware of our Designated Safeguarding members of staff Michelle Woodhouse, Jade Hubbard, Steph Taylor, Beth Lovell, Brett Harvey, Julia Turland and Fehmida Nurgat. - To ensure the safety of our pupils at all times, all of our volunteers must have DBS clearance.
+- All volunteers are given a copy of this Volunteer Policy and asked to sign a Volunteer Agreement (Appendix 2) - They will also be made aware of our Child Protection and Safeguarding policies - They will be made aware of our Designated Safeguarding members of staff Michelle Woodhouse, Jade Hubbard, Claire Wale, Beth Lovell, Perminder Bains, Julia Turland and Fehmida Nurgat. - To ensure the safety of our pupils at all times, all of our volunteers must have a full safer recruitment checks.
 Where a volunteer is engaged in a 'one off' activity eg. sharing their skills/ knowledge by talking to the class, no formal checks are carried out on these volunteers.
 These volunteers will be under constant supervision of school staff and at no point unsupervised or alone with children.